supaglue-labs/ts-etl-example/README.md

 # typescript-syncer

-A simple implementation for syncing data from Supaglue's API to Postgres or AWS S3 (using Nodejs, Typescript, Express, Prisma, and Axios).
+A simple implementation for syncing your customers' CRM data from Supaglue's API to Postgres or AWS S3 (using Nodejs, Typescript, Express, Prisma, and Axios).

 You can 1-click deploy to Railway or run locally.